Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Codes of Polynomially Small Rate

-For the proof of Lemma \ref{concatenated_code}, we wish to construct a ``quantum reduction'' between two quantumly corrupted codewords.
-It is useful to describe such a reduction, say, from $\tilde{O}$ to $\tilde{O}'$, as a quantum algorithm that, on each input $\qubit{r}\qubit{s}\qubit{t}$, computes the outcome $\tilde{O}'\qubit{r}\qubit{s}\qubit{t}$ by making oracle calls to $\tilde{O}$.
+Aiming at proving Proposition \ref{concatenated_code}, we wish to construct a ``quantum reduction'' between two quantumly corrupted codewords.
+Such a reduction, say, from $O$ to $O'$ can be described as a quantum algorithm that, on input of the form $\qubit{r}\qubit{s}\qubit{t}$, computes the outcome $O'\qubit{r}\qubit{s}\qubit{t}$ by invoking a number of oracle calls to $O$ as well as $O^{-1}$.
 This can be seen as a strong form of well-known {\em Turing reduction} between two languages.